 The Old Folks at Home

-Speaking of growing older… @jebswebs shared a not-so-new, but still interesting article about Boomers and Technology.
-In the article, "Author and futurist Michael Rogers examines the attitudes of today's boomers regarding their use of technology, and what they expect in the future."
+Speaking of growing older… @jebswebs shared a not-so-new, but still interesting article about Glimpse Into The Future by Michael Rogers, December 2009, about Boomers and Technology.
+He examines the attitudes of today's boomers regarding their use of technology, and what they expect in the future."

 Alzheimer's and dementia are some of the nasty surprises that await the aging population.
 Temporary relief or support is possible with assistive technology.
 What does that have to do with technical communication?
 Technical communicators can help with the documentation, user interface design, user testing, and all sort of tasks to make these cool tools available to the public.
 Like the SenseCam, a "A Little Black Box to Jog Failing Memory" (a device to nudge the memory of a mind succumbing to Alzheimer's disease.)

 Did you know that people with disabilities can travel?
 Yup.
 They take planes, trains, automobiles – you name it.
 That means they want hotels now and then.
 Like anyone else, they want to book their hotel online.
 So?
 That means that hotel websites need to make it clear what facilities they offer.
 What is it like navigating the hotel in a wheelchair or with a white cane?
 Do they have equipment for the deaf, such as a vibrating alarm clock?
 Is there a roll-in shower or bath stool?
 Are there enough electrical outlets for recharging scooters or CPAP equipment?